tokio-rs/website/content/docs/getting-started/futures.md

 Each time `poll` is called, we try to advance the state machine to the next state.

-Now, the future we just implemented is basically [`AndThen`], so we would probably just use that combinator instead of re-implementing it.
+Now, the future is basically a re-implementation of the combinator [`AndThen`], so we would probably just use that combinator.

 ```rust
 # #![deny(deprecated)]